 What to Expect With Rituxan

-- Infusions are used to treat a variety of conditions and are given by a trained professional in a doctor's office, an infusion center, or a hospital
+- Infusions are used to treat many conditions and are given by trained professionals in doctors offices, infusion centers, or hospitals

 - If you have an infusion reaction, the infusion is slowed or stopped to help manage it

-- Infusion reactions with Rituxan may include fever, chills and shakes, itching, and coughing.
+- Most common infusion reactions with Rituxan may include fever, chills and shakes, itching, and coughing.
 If you experience any type of reaction, be sure to talk with your doctor

 - Before each infusion, be sure to review the Rituxan Medication Guide and discuss it with your doctor

 - Rituxan can lower certain blood cell counts.
 Your doctor may do blood tests during treatment with Rituxan to check your blood cell counts.
 Be sure to schedule any visits that require lab tests